BogRtM/Mortician/README.md

 • Warning spam when playing as client in multiplayer
 • RiskUI may be causing extreme lag (may be some other mod incompatability?)
 • Tombstone does not stop spinning animation when hitting the ground in multiplayer
+• Ghouls spawned from tombstone do not do anything under certain circumstances
 ```
 ___________
 ![Icon1](https://github.com/BogRtM/Mortician/assets/55299061/552c5c77-1dd3-4913-9d01-f94b78bcc89f)